xy-sccc/musecut/README.md

 - Save it as: Mini Music Window.
 - Open System Settings → Keyboard → Keyboard Shortcuts.
 - Go to Services (or Quick Actions), find Mini Music Window, and assign your key combo.
+This could be in one of the drop down menu that is shown on your screen right now.
+Check all of them and you will see Mini Music Window.
+Assign any key you wish.
+I did control+option+command+left_arrow

 ------------------------------------------------------------------------------------------------------------

 Now you are offically done!!!
-Test with your new shortcut: control+option+command+left_arrow
+Test with your new shortcut: control+option+command+left_arrow or your own customized one!

 Note:
 - If you see something like “Automator workflow runner is not allowed…”, do this: